 Our scalps hurt like hell to touch from carrying our IBS on our heads all week long.
 For a week after Hell Week, every time we combed our hair or touched our scalp, dead skin would fall off, sometimes in very large patches and the scalp remained painful to the touch.
-The thoughts of having to place the if we had to.
+The thoughts of having to place the IBS on it again, to move it another foot, was horrible.
+But everyone was prepared to do it if we had to.
 Perhaps that's the one overriding lesson in Hell Week, that you can always do a lot more than you ever thought possible.